General Theory for Group Resetting with Application to Avoidance: Abstract

 \section{Abstract}

-We present a general theoretical framework for group resetting dynamics in multi-particle systems in a drift potential.
-While traditional resetting models typically focus on a single particle, our setup considers a group of particles whose collective dynamics determine the resetting process.
-More recently, resetting has also been used as a regulatory mechanism to avoid adverse outcomes, such as preventing critically high water levels in dams or deleveraging financial portfolios.
-Here, we extend current resetting theories to group dynamics, with applications ranging from bacterial evolution under antibiotic pressure to multiple-searcher optimization algorithms.
-Combining renewal theory and extreme value statistics, we derive a Fokker-Planck equation for the spatial distribution of the group's center of mass, treated as an effective particle.
-This formalism allows us to analytically calculate essential observables including the stationary mean position, variance, and a dimensionless measure of risk--the squared coefficient of variation.
-Our results demonstrate how the group size and resetting rate affect the probability of avoiding the danger region.
-This theoretical approach opens new perspectives on designing optimal group-level search and avoidance strategies through~resetting.
+We present a general theoretical framework for group resetting dynamics in a potential landscape.
+While traditional resetting models typically focus on a single particle, we consider a group of particles whose collective dynamics govern the resetting.
+We extend existing resetting theories to cover extreme-value group resetting.
+This has applications from bacterial evolution under antibiotic pressure to swarm-search optimization.
+Using renewal theory, we derive a Fokker-Planck equation for the spatial distribution of the group's center of mass, treated as an effective particle.
+This formalism yields analytical expressions for key observables such as the stationary mean position and variance.
+We also study a group avoidance problem, where the particles must avoid an undesirable region.
+Such problems have recently been studied in contexts such as preventing critically high water levels in dams and controlling excessive financial leverage.
+Our framework offers new insight into how resetting can optimize group-level search and avoidance strategies.